ST. MARY'S GLASLOUGH

 Problem Solving and Use ICT for Problem Solving higher marks in Sigma

-Reasoning Strategies.
-Ideas from PDST. tests( problem solving)
+deas from PDST. tests( problem solving)

 (Primary Development improve after 3 years.